STORYCLOTH DATABASE

 PRIVATE/PUBLIC: Private/Public on this platform

 DESCRIPTION: Story cloths made in an elective course with the focus on using narrative textiles in art therapy and community building.
 Some are metaphorical, others are narrative.
-All tell a story that may be personal, yet with connections to the universal.
+All tell a story that may be personal, yet with universal connections.

 Author